Kitenge and Louisiana host Texas State - WTOP News

 San Marcos, Texas; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Louisiana visits the Texas State Bobcats after Hosana Kitenge scored 25 points in Louisiana’s 84-77 win over the Arkansas State Red Wolves.
+BOTTOM LINE: Louisiana plays the Texas State Bobcats after Hosana Kitenge scored 25 points in Louisiana’s 84-77 victory against the Arkansas State Red Wolves.

-The Bobcats are 3-2 in home games.
-Texas State is fourth in the Sun Belt at limiting opponent scoring, giving up 70.4 points while holding opponents to 43.6% shooting.
+The Bobcats are 3-2 on their home court.
+Texas State has a 2-6 record against opponents above .500.

-The Ragin’ Cajuns have gone 2-3 against Sun Belt opponents.
-Louisiana scores 76.8 points and has outscored opponents by 4.4 points per game.

-The Bobcats and Ragin’ Cajuns square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Dylan Dawson averages 1.7 made 3-pointers per game for the Bobcats, scoring 9.3 points while shooting 32.2% from beyond the arc.
-Tyler Morgan is averaging 14 points and eight rebounds over the past 10 games for Texas State.
+The Ragin’ Cajuns are 2-3 in conference matchups.
+Louisiana is eighth in the Sun Belt with 13.5 assists per game led by Themus Fulks averaging 4.7.

+TOP PERFORMERS: Brandon Love is scoring 11.5 points per game with 5.9 rebounds and 0.5 assists for the Bobcats.

-Kobe Julien is shooting 45.7% and averaging 17.6 points for the Ragin’ Cajuns.
-Kentrell Garnett is averaging 1.9 made 3-pointers over the last 10 games for Louisiana.
+Kobe Julien is scoring 17.6 points per game with 4.1 rebounds and 1.6 assists for the Ragin’ Cajuns.

 LAST 10 GAMES: Bobcats: 4-6, averaging 73.7 points, 35.7 rebounds, 14.1 assists, 7.0 steals and 3.4 blocks per game while shooting 47.2% from the field.
 Their opponents have averaged 70.6 points per game.